 Here is a brief description on the weather and terrain specifics for the different mountain regions of Bulgaria during Spring time:

 April – while April is a good time to go hiking in the lower Rhodopes, it is still considered as a winter time above 2000-2200 m.
-The rainfalls in the valleys are usually appear as snowfalls up there, the temperatures drop down significantly during the night and the snow is not really melting so much.
+The rainfalls in the valleys are usually appearing as snowfalls up there, the temperatures drop down significantly during the night and the snow is not really melting so much.
 The spring melt-freeze cycle of the snow means that you may expect firm snow and ice in the mornings and slush in the afternoons.
 Your crampons and ice axe will get handy on some of the routes.
 The cooler temperatures are great to go hiking or mountain biking in the lower mountains (Eastern and lower Western Rhodopes, Strandza Mountains), which sometimes get unpleasantly hot in July/August.
 You may expect temperatures in the range of 0 to 20C.

 May – In May the weather is getting warmer, the rivers are full of water from the melting snow and down in the valleys the temperatures might go up to 30C.
 Despite that, the weather in the mountains is variable, with periods of rainy days (sometimes a few in a row).
 There still might be snowfalls above 2200-2400 m and even lower occasionally.
 Lightning storms are also possible in May – short, but intense.